marcusmcb/JS-Drum-Machine/README.md

 ### Browser Compatibility:

-All features/functions tested and verified working in Chrome and Firefox.
+All features/functions and MIDI devices tested are verified as working in Chrome and Firefox.
 CSS animations do not display w/MIDI control in Firefox at the moment (working properly for QWERTY playback).

 ### Touchscreen Compatibility: